KonstantinosChatziantoniou/JuliaCUDA_GridKNN/README.md

 better execution time than `C`(the goto language for CUDA kernel programming along with C++).

 ## Implementation
+This implementation (both C and Julia) are for k = 1.
 The Points and Queries are assigned to blocks (CPU).
 For each query, we will search the nearest neihgbor in the block of the query and all the adjacent blocks.